kleber-smartdev/Kleber-Smartdev/README.md

 I truly believe that our differences contribute to better solutions because we can tackle different angles simultaneously.
 I would love to have more time to share more about my professional skills.

 ### 🔥 I have been working in the digital industry for more than a decade.
 In 2009, I started to work with multicultural teams across the globe.
-In 2013 I had a short business program in Toronto, Canada.
+In 2013 I had a short business program in Toronto, Canada.<br>
 When I returned to São Paulo, Brazil resuming my digital career there; I started to think about immigrating to Canada for better opportunities.
 In 2016 I moved to Vancouver, Canada, where I have been developing my skills.

 ### During my time off I love to spend time doing... 👨‍👩‍👦 🚵 🎮 🏕️ ✈️